 Psychology: the Conscious Ego of Self

-In psychology the ego is part of the Self, with a crucial role in personality.
+In psychology the ego is part of the Self and the personality.
 It helps balance conflicting desires and societal norms.
-By integrating different elements of the psyche, the ego helps a person navigate internal and external realities with a sense of coherence and stability.
+By integrating different elements of the psyche, the ego helps navigate internal and external realities with a sense of coherence and stability.

 At the end of the 19th century, Freud uses the word ego in psychoanalysis as 'conscious sense of self'.
 As his theories evolve, he expands the definition to a group of psychic functions.
 A complex system, the ego governs aspects of mental processes and behaviors.